OFTEIN-NET/OFTEIN-PlusPlus/Discussion/2021-01-25-Players_Discussion.md

 * Look into KubeMetrics and directly fetch metrics.

 ### Chanthan (CHULA):
 * Learn Machine learning algorithm.
-Try to set features and
+Try to set features.
-* Two VM setup in the UM Tower 2.
-* Preparing Demo for the Lab for RPKI/BGP..
-* Researching on methods to deploy Qugga containers oin the Kubernetes environment.
-* This research will be later used in service deployment.
 * Reconnect worker node with the Cluster Cluster.
 * Discuss about process of reconnecting with the Cluster.

 ### Meng (UM):
 *  Preparing Docker environment for service deployment and   demo of RPKI/BGP.
+* Two VM setup in the UM Tower 2.
+* Researching on methods to deploy Qugga containers oin the Kubernetes environment.
+* This research will be later used in service deployment.
 * Local environment for Knowledge Transfer.
 * Working on methods to deploy Quagga containers in the Kubernetes environment.